Fedcomp/any_sms/README.md

 ### Adding real sms backend

 If you followed steps above, you code still doesn't *really* send sms.
-It uses `ActiveSMS::Backend::NullSender`
+It uses `ActiveSMS::Backend::Logger`
-which actually does nothing when called.
+which actually just print sms contents to console.
-To actually send sms you need to pick gem-provider or write your own simple class.
+To actually send sms you need *gem-provider* or your own simple class.

-At this moment i made ready to use implementation for only one service:
+At this moment i made ready to use implementation for only one sms service:

 <table>
   <tr>